ZhuohuanLi/zhuohuanli.github.io/index.md

 title: About Me
 ---

-I am a third-year PhD student at Rutgers University.
+I am a fourth-year PhD student at Rutgers University.
 I'm fortunate to be advised by [Prof. Karl Stratos](http://karlstratos.com/).
 I received M.S. in CS from Rutgers in Spring 2021.
 Prior to RU, I graduated from University of Science and Technology of China with a B.S. in Applied Physics.
 My research broadly lies in Natural Language Processing.
-Currently, my research tends towards Knowledge-intensive Language Processing, Information Retrieval, and Coreference Resolution, but I remain open to exploring other facets within the NLP landscape.
+Currently, my research tends towards Retrieval Augmented Generation, Knowledge-intensive Language Processing, Information Retrieval, and Coreference Resolution, but I remain open to exploring other research directions.

+**I am actively seeking research scientist or engineer roles.
+Please feel free to reach out if you'd like to discuss opportunities.**

 ## Publications
 #### [Seq2seq is All You Need for Coreference Resolution](https://arxiv.org/pdf/2310.13774.pdf)